teivah/designdeck/cache.md

 Cache aside:
 - No stale data as the application invalidates cache data for every write (if cache is distributed)
-- May lead to consistency issue is write to the cache fail
+- May lead to consistency issues if writing to the cache fail

 Inline caching (cache on top of the store):
 - Easier for the application (single entry point, not up to the application to handle cache misses)